Technowise/Social-Blacklist/README.md

 1. Check the `Social Links` of the user.
 2. Check if the user is having a NSFW profile.
 3. Check profile sticky post of the user.
+4. Keep count of rule violations/removals before banning the users.

 Also, this tool can come handy for those who are not comfortable/tech-savvy with setting up Automoderator rules themselves.